RayTracing/raytracing.github.io/CONTRIBUTING.md

   6. Ensure that the change is complete:

-     - Update all relevant code for all three books (`src/*`).
-Since the code is developed as the books proceed, you may need to update many historical code listings as well, _and this may then require corresponding updates to the book text_.
+     - Update all relevant source code for all three books (`src/*`).
+Since the code is developed as the books proceed, you may need to update many historical code listings as well, _and this may require corresponding updates to the book text_.

      - Update all relevant code listings and text in all three books (`books/RayTracing*.html`).
        Follow existing style for the Markdeep source (for example, text should be wrapped to 100